Please visit the I-205 Managed Lanes Virtual Open House

 How long will the Environmental Impact Study take to complete?

-Answer: The Environment Impact Study is expected to be completed and certified in December of 2023.
-A project timeline is show below.
+Answer: Projects of this scale take multiple years to complete.
+The Environment Impact Study is expected to be completed and certified in Winter 2026.
+An anticipated project timeline is show below.

 How can I participate in the I-205 Managed Lanes Project?